RWS/studio-api-docs/apiconcepts/translationmemory/tm_fields_templates.md

 }
 ```
 ****
-Retrieve the TMs that Use a Given Fields Template
+Retrieve the TMs that use a given Fields Template
 ----

 When creating server TMs you can specify a field template.
 The TM will then 'inherit' the fields defined in the template.
 Imagine that you want to know which server TMs use a particular template.
 To do this, add a function called `GetTmsForTemplate`, which takes the translation provider server and the fields template name as parameters.
 First, retrieve the fields template that you want to select.
 The template can be referenced using the template name: